FromAriel/SafeEdit/docs/safe_edit_tool_plan.md

 - **Backups:** Optional `.bak` or timestamped copies; default on for non-git repos, configurable via `~/.safeedit.toml`.
 - **Backup hygiene:** Once changes are verified, run `safeedit cleanup --root <dir>` (preview first, then `--apply`) so `.bak`/`.bakN` files do not accumulate indefinitely.
 - **Logging:** Append JSONL entries capturing command, arguments, files touched, diff hash, success/failure.
+- **Normalize guardrails:** Text-only by default: suspected binary files are skipped with a warning, and the `--scan-*` flags only enable the detectors you explicitly request (otherwise all detectors run).
+- **Diff viewer guardrails:** Once a diff exceeds ~200 lines (or when `--pager always`), previews run through the internal pager that shows 200-line pages, caps captured output at ~5 MB/5k lines, and truncates any single diff line beyond 64 KB with a reminder to rerun with `--pager never` + narrower targets for pathological files (e.g., 500 MB single-line JSON blobs).
 - **Review mode guarantees:** `review` never writes, always respects encoding detection, and supports piping output to other tools, ensuring inspection actions are side-effect free.
 - **Normalization guardrails:** `normalize` defaults to report mode, requires explicit confirmation before altering content, and records both detected issues and applied fixes in the audit log.